-1 To conform with this presentation of contribution rates, the 2019 and 2020 annual PCOP offsets of 13.48 percent and 12.50 percent, respectively, have been adjusted based on the portion of the PCOP offset used to satisfy employer contribution requirements.
+1 To conform with this presentation of contribution rates, the 2020 annual PCOP offset of 12.50 percent has been adjusted based on the portion of the PCOP offset used to satisfy employer contribution requirements.

 Contribution rates for the DPS Division are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42)